-The effect of the function $s_j$ is to suppress the covariance along the normal direction on the boundary $\Gamma_2$ .
-Some samples of the normalized vector field $\mathbf{V}/\|\mathbf{V}\|2$ used for our examples, which are computed on the level 3 discretization, are shown in Figure 8 as stream traces.
+The effect of the function s_j is to suppress the covariance along the normal direction on the boundary Γ_2 .
+Some samples of the normalized vector field $\mathbf{V}/\|\mathbf{V}\|2$ used for our examples, which are computed on the level 3 discretisation, are shown in Figure 7 as stream traces.
 By their definition, the stream traces are tracing our notable diffusion direction.

 The numerical implementation is performed with aid of the problem-solving environment DOLFIN [17], which is a part of the FEniCS Project [17].
-The Karhunen-Loève expansion of the vector field $\mathbf{V}$ is computed by the pivoted Cholesky decomposition; see [11, 12] for the details.
-For the finite element discretization, we employ a sequence of triangulations $\mathcal{T}l$ ; subsequently, we will call the index l the level, yielded by successive uniform refinement, i.e., cutting each tetrahedron into 8 tetrahedra.
+The Karhunen-Loève expansion of the vector field \mathbf{V} is computed by the pivoted Cholesky decomposition, see [11, 12] for the details.
+For the finite element discretization, we employ a sequence of triangulations \mathcal{T}l , subsequently we will call the index l the level, yielded by successive uniform refinement, ie. cutting each tetrahedron into 8 tetrahedra.
 Level 0 consists of $6 \cdot 2^3 = 48$ tetrahedra.
-Then, we use elementwise constant functions and the truncated pivoted Cholesky decomposition for the Karhunen-Loève expansion approximation and continuous elementwise linear functions in space.
-The truncation criterion for the pivoted Cholesky decomposition is that the relative trace error is smaller than $10^{-4} \cdot 4^{-l}$ ; see Table 1 for the resulting parameter dimensions M. Since the exact solutions of the examples are unknown, the errors will have to be estimated.
-Therefore, in this section, we will estimate the errors for levels 0 to 5 by substituting the exact solution with the approximate solution computed on the level 6 triangulation $\mathcal{T}6$ using the QMC quadrature based on Halton points with 10 samples; e.g., we approximate the error for the mean according to
+Then, we use elementwise constant functions and the truncated pivoted Cholesky decomposition for the Karhunen-Loève expansion approximation and continuous element-wise linear functions in space.
+The truncation criterion for the pivoted Cholesky decomposition is that the relative trace error is smaller than $10^{-4} \cdot 4^{-l}$; see Table 1 for the resulting parameter dimensions M. Since the exact solutions of the examples are unknown, the errors will have to be estimated.
+Therefore, in this section, we will estimate the errors for the levels 0 to 5 by substituting the exact solution with the approximate solution computed on the level 6 triangulation \mathcal{T}6 using the quasi-Monte Carlo quadrature based on Halton points with 10^4 samples.